MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/view-licenses-and-services-with-microsoft-365-powershell.md

 - **Services** These are also known as service plans.
 Services are the Microsoft 365 products, features, and capabilities that are available in each licensing plan, for example, Exchange Online and Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus).
 Users can have multiple licenses assigned to them from different licensing plans that grant access to different services.

 - **Licenses** Each licensing plan contains the number of licenses that you purchased.
 You assign licenses to users so they can use the Microsoft 365 services that are defined by the licensing plan.
-Every user account requires at least one license from one licensing plan so they can log on to Microsoft 365 and use the services.
+Every user account requires at least one license from one licensing plan so they can sign in Microsoft 365 and use the services.

 For more information about the products, features, and services that are available in different Office 365 subscriptions, see [Office 365 Plan Options](/office365/servicedescriptions/office-365-platform-service-description/office-365-plan-options).